How to use this toolkit

 Supporting the efficient delivery of cancer services

 This toolkit is a resource to assist health system leaders, and policy and program developers in implementing innovative models of care that will support the efficient delivery of cancer services and help address inequities in cancer care.
-Developed in response to challenges identified by cancer programs, it includes examples from cancer systems within Canada and around the world that can be scaled and spread to local, regional, provincial and territorial cancer programs.
-The models can help optimize health human resources and improve access and outcomes for underserved populations including First Nations, Inuit, and Métis, people with low income, those who are part of a racialized community or those living in rural and remote communities.
+Developed in response to challenges identified by provincial and territorial cancer programs, the toolkit includes examples from cancer systems within Canada and around the world that can be scaled and spread to local, regional, provincial and territorial cancer programs.
+These models can help optimize health human resources and improve access and outcomes for equity-denied communities including First Nations, Inuit, and Métis, people with low income, members of racialized communities or people living in rural and remote communities.

-- Improve the coordination between the cancer system and primary care at key points in a person’s cancer journey to better support patients
+- Improve the coordination between the cancer system and primary care at key points in a person’s cancer journey to better support them

 - Optimize the scope of practice of cancer team members to enhance access to excellent cancer care closer to home and improve staff resiliency and satisfaction